ageil/deepbreath/README.md

 # DeepBreath

-This repo contains code to classify levels of emphysema presence in human lungs from CT scans using convolutional and recurrent neural networks.
+This project aims to predict emphysema presence in human lungs from CT scans by utilizing convolutional and recurrent neural networks.